Maysha-Khanom-Moon/maths_by_mahir-asif/cheat-sheet.md

 - so its possible to add different layout for each repo without effecting the url

+#### Error Handling
+- ```error.js``` in repo. it can be specific too.
+- for further details follow nextjs document for error handling
+- error is unlike layout, it will just appear the closest one.

 #### Run & Deploy
 - Run:
 ```